Sid Meier's Civilization V - Review

 Winning

-Winning in Civilization V is not so easily done by simply taking over the world with your military, however it is possible.
+Winning in Civilization V is not so easily done by simply taking over the world with your military, however, it is possible.
 There are several different avenues a player can take to achieve victory in a game.
 Science, culture, military, and politics all have their parts to play in achieving total victory.
-When I played Civilization V, I beat it through a couple different ways based on the nation I commanded.
+When I played Civilization V, I beat it in a couple of different ways based on the nation I commanded.
 I could tell which method seemed like the least effective strategy based on the mechanics, yet it managed to be the most engaging to me.
-Regardless of which victory method you choose, just know that you are in for a long haul, because your civilization is meant to last the length of 4 if you play it from the beginning of history.
+Regardless of which victory method you choose, just know that you are in for a long haul because your civilization is meant to last the length of 4 if you play it from the beginning of history.

 As time passes, buildings are constructed, either physically on the map tiles by your workers, or within your city.
-Map tile improvements increases your resource acquisition rates and sometimes boost other resources as well.
+Map tile improvements increase your resource acquisition rates and sometimes boost other resources as well.
 These improvements can be built all around your controlled region by multiple workers at a time.
 City buildings, meanwhile, often add more strategic values to your nation and give their own unique benefits, especially if the buildings are wonders.
-Some wonders, such as the Great Pyramids, can only be constructed once by a single nation, so there's a certain strategy to building wonders before the other nations to gain the competitive edge.
+Some wonders, such as the Great Pyramids, can only be constructed once by a single nation, so there's a certain strategy for building wonders before the other nations to gain the competitive edge.
 Even though you can have multiple tile improvements being constructed at a time, cities can only construct one unit or building at a time, which adds to the pressure of the wonder race.

 In the meantime, your civilization is also conducting research.
-There is a technology tree that leads a civilization down the various ages of technology, from the stone age to the modern age.
+There is a technology tree that leads a civilization down the various ages of technology, from the Stone Age to the modern age.
 As your civilization becomes more advanced, new buildings and military units become available for purchase or construction.
 You also are constantly accumulating science points, so if you decide to study a specific group of technologies to gain the technological advantage over your opponents, you can go back to research the other ones later in a shorter amount of time.
 By focusing your country's resources on science, it's possible to make it further through the technology tree than the other nations and achieve victory upon building a space shuttle.

 Being proficient in science is crucial to discovering new buildings and wonders to construct, but it also helps improve your military capabilities.
-As your nation goes through the various ages, your military units go from basic axe men, to swordmen, to knights, to musketmen, to infantry, to tanks, etc. Having a more scientifically advanced nation is always advantageous against your opponents, it just depends on which parts of science you wish to focus, so it's important to consider your technological focus early.
+As your nation goes through the various ages, your military units go from basic axe men, to swordmen, to knights, to musketmen, to infantry, to tanks, etc. Having a more scientifically advanced nation is always advantageous against your opponents, it just depends on which parts of science you wish to focus on, so it's important to consider your technological focus early.

 Finally, if you happened to play a nice diplomat the whole way through, and have managed to make it to the modern age in one piece, you can construct the UN building.
 Here, various city-states and your allies can possibly vote for you as a world leader.
 This grants you a political victory.